kaiamann/wisski_py/README.md

   - **Production**: `production_bundle_id`
     - Date: `date_field_id`

 Format:
 - PATH_NAME: `BUNDLE/FIELD_ID`
 - **bold** font denotes that the path belongs to a bundle.

-Code for importing into this structure:
+Code for creating a new entity:
 ```py
 # First set up the production sub-entity
 production_values = {